anasalkhateeb08-jpg/infoprods/src/content/blog/how-to-build-capsule-wardrobe-guide.md

 **Jewelry guidelines:**

 - **Less is more:** Choose one or two focal pieces rather than wearing everything simultaneously.
-A statement necklace OR bold earrings, not both.
+A statement necklace OR bold earrings, not both.\*\*
-- **Coordinate with necklines:** Crew necks work well with longer necklaces, v-necks with shorter necklaces, off-shoulder with statement earrings.
+**- \*\*Coordinate with necklines:** Crew necks work well with longer necklaces, v-necks with shorter necklaces, off-shoulder with statement earrings.\*\*
-- **Match metals to outfit tone:** Silver/white gold complements cool-toned outfits; yellow gold suits warm-toned outfits.
+**- \*\*Match metals to outfit tone:** Silver/white gold complements cool-toned outfits; yellow gold suits warm-toned outfits.
 However, mixed metals are perfectly acceptable in modern styling.

 **Bag selection strategies:**